 Common fallacies about expats in Angola

-- Just because companies are paying huge salaries doesn’t mean that the expat won’t have problems adapting.
-Most of the times it would be better if they paid less and offered better/more support (helping with bank transfers, house hunting, safety, etc)
+Just because companies are paying huge salaries doesn’t mean that the expat won’t have problems adapting.
+Most of the time, it would be better if they paid less and offered better/more support (helping with bank transfers, house hunting, safety, etc.)

-- Maybe two or three people in the home office know what being an expat means, the others are just clueless, untrained and unaware of what an expat needs a goes through.
-Without effective and valuable support the expat won’t be performing as expected.
+Maybe two or three people in the home office know what being an expat means; the others are just clueless, untrained, and unaware of what an expat needs and goes through in Angola.
+Without adequate and valuable support, the expat won’t perform as expected.

-- Expats have families, spouses, and kids.
-Companies sometimes ignore this completely, either not facilitating regular trips back or helping expats relocating their families with them.
-An expat continuously worried about their family isn’t focused as it could!
+Expats have families, spouses, and kids.
+Companies sometimes ignore this completely, either not facilitating regular trips back or helping expats relocate their families with them.
+An expat continuously worried about their family isn’t focused as they could!

-- Angola changed a lot and improved significantly in the last 10 years!
-There are many foreigners… But it is never the same as being at home, and still very different from Europe or US.
-Forget or ignore this will only create friction between home office and expats.
+Angola changed a lot and improved significantly in the last 10 years!
+There are many foreigners… But it is never the same as being at home, and still very different from Europe or the US.
+Forgetting or ignoring this will only create friction between the home office and expats.

 How can companies improve their expat management

-- most expats end up parting from the company soon after their repatriation because they feel undervalued by the company.
-They feel that their effort and experience during expat years isn’t being recognized.
-Sometimes just weeks before the repatriation it still isn’t clear the expats future, their future position or what is expected of him and what can he expect from the company.
-Both expatriation and repatriation are life-changing events and companies need to respect it.
+Sometimes just weeks before the repatriation, it still isn’t clear the expats future, their future position, or what is expected of them and what they can he expect from the company.
+Expatriation and repatriation are life-changing events, and companies must respect them.

-- Changing your life and your family life is distressful enough.
-If the company isn’t clear and stable about how things work and what is expected from him, then the expat won’t be as focused as it could and companies will get expats losing their time with personal problems instead of doing their jobs.
-In a country like Angola with possible social/safety instability, this is even more relevant.
+Changing your life and your family life is distressful enough.
+If the company isn’t straightforward and stable about how things work and what is expected from him, then the expat won’t be as focused as it could be, and companies will get expats losing their time with personal problems instead of doing their jobs.

 A good thing turned bad – a simple example of what not to do…